 Each proposer is required to append a brief technical justification, comprising one-page or less of text, to their regular 4-page scientific justification text.
 This technical justification should describe the VERITAS observing mode requested, the VERITAS time requested, the minimum elevation requested, and the observing conditions required (see the VERITAS technical guidelines section).
 The proposer should also indicate that they are willing to abide by the VERITAS publication guidelines listed below.
 It is strongly encouraged that the proposer contact the VERITAS team via the NOI procedure outlined above prior to proposal submission and work with one of the suggested VERITAS collaborators during proposal preparation.

 The actual amount of VERITAS observing time allocated via this program will depend on the amount of proposal pressure and the deemed scientific merit of the proposals.
 VERITAS has allocated a maximum of 120 hours of total time, approximately 15% of the VERITAS observing season.
-The total allocated time of all successful proposals in Cycle-6 will not exceed this upper limit.
+The total allocated time of all successful proposals in the forthcoming mission cycle will not exceed this upper limit.
 The 2013-2014 VERITAS observing season begins in September 2013 and ends in July 2014.
 The observatory does not operate during July and August due to local weather conditions.

 In order to spread the observations supported under this program evenly throughout the year, there are additional constraints on the observing time available within any one-hour wide RA band.
 The total requested observing time of all successful proposals in any individual RA band is not to exceed 25% of the historical VERITAS observing time (approximately 20 hours) within that RA band.
 A table detailing the appoximate amount of time avaiable in individual RA bands has been provided for reference.
 The sensitivity of VERITAS is well understood or sources with angular diameters less than 0.5 degrees.
 Thus, proposers should only request analysis of regions smaller than 0.5 degrees within the field of view of the VERITAS observations.